aalexandafk/NutriFoodList/README.md

 download the zip folder
 open your android studio
-if you have recent project, close it open new project open the folder click the run button if it turns green
+if you have recent project, close it then open new project and open the main folder click the run button if it turns green

 # need